A Reimagined IRS Under President Donald Trump And Elon Musk – What Should Taxpayers Do Now?

 In issuing the Court’s Opinion (Texas Top Cop Shop, Inc. v.
 Garland, E.D.
 Tex., No. 4:24-cv-00478, 12/03/2024), the Court agreed that the law’s requirements exceed Congress’s commerce authority.
 “For good reason, Plaintiffs fear this flanking, quasi-Orwellian statute and its implications on our dual system of government,” Mazzant wrote.

-Last week, the government appealed the preliminary injunction granted by the district court that enjoins enforcement of the CTA.
+The government appealed the preliminary injunction granted by the district court that enjoins enforcement of the CTA to the 5th Circuit.
 On December 17, 2024, the U.S. District Court for the Eastern District of Texas issued an Order denying the government’s motion to stay the nationwide preliminary injunction.
 It is likely that this Order is the last formal decision on the CTA prior to December 31, 2024 that would require filing (at least filing prior to December 31, 2024.

 Purpose Of Reporting